ChrisBAshton/smartresolution/README.md

 `./vendor/phpunit/phpunit/phpunit test/unit_tests/`

-Run the Cucumber tests: TBC
+Run the Cucumber tests:

+`cucumber features`

+...or just leave it to Travis!